- Introduction to oligonucleotide labelling

 A favoured substrate for alkaline phosphatase is 5-bromo-4-chloro-3-indolyl phosphate/nitro blue tetrazolium (BCIP/NBT).
 Dephosphorylation of the indole causes a change in pH leading to protonation of the tetrazole which precipitates as an insoluble blue dye.
 The enzyme turns over many molecules of substrate thus giving a very strong signal.
 Alternatively, detection limits as low as 1 attomole (10−18 mol) can be achieved if a chemiluminescent substrate is used.
 Many alkaline phosphatase probes can be used in combination at various sites on the target mRNA to further increase sensitivity.

-5′-Thiol oligos are synthesized by incorporating a thiol phosphoramidite at the end of solid-phase oligonucleotide synthesis.
+5'-Thiol oligos are synthesized by incorporating a thiol phosphoramidite at the end of solid-phase oligonucleotide synthesis.
 Thiols are strongly nucleophilic and, left unprotected, would interfere with phosphoramidite chemistry, so the thiol group must be protected throughout solid-phase synthesis.
-Two protecting groups are commonly used to protect thiols in oligo synthesis: the disulphide group and the trityl group (Figure 14).
-For further information on the synthesis of 5′-thiol oligos see Thiol-modified oligonucleotides.
+Two protecting groups are commonly used to protect thiols in oligo synthesis: the disulfide group and the trityl group (Figure 17).

 The target nucleic acid can be DNA (e.g. a PCR product), but it is more commonly mRNA.
 The levels of mRNA in biological samples can be very high, so, unlike genomic DNA, amplification of the nucleic acid target is unnecessary.
 The target nucleic acid can be immobilized on a membrane (nylon or nitrocellulose) or embedded in a wax tissue section (see fluorescence in situ hybridization).